WPP-Public/Potato-ACE/src/ace/components/tooltip/README.md

 ### Listened for events

-Tooltip listens for the following events, which should be dispatched on the specific `ace-tooltip` element.
+Tooltip listens for the following events, which should be dispatched to the specific `ace-tooltip` element.

 #### Show and hide